 Setup your blog

-Nowadays, you have many options in creating a blog.
+Nowadays, you have many options for creating a blog.

-As someone who’s written several posts exclusively on Medium, I can tell you it’s still not easy.
+As someone who’s written several posts only on Medium, I can tell you it’s still difficult.
 Why?
 It goes back to being able to provide value to your audience.